2026 Players Championship odds, picks: Surprising predictions from model that's called 16 majors

 2026 Players Championship predictions

-One major surprise the model is calling for at The Players Championship 2026: Schauffele, one of the favorites and a two-time major winner, barely cracks the top 10 of the projected leaderboard.
+One major surprise the model is calling for at The Players Championship 2026: Schauffele barely cracks the top 10 of the projected leaderboard.
 He's a golfer to fade this week.
 The 32-year-old only has one top-10 finish this season.
 He also really struggled over the weekend at the Arnold Palmer Invitational, shooting a 73 and 74, respectively, on Saturday and Sunday.
 He finished T2 at this event in 2024, but had a three-year run of missing the cut from 2021-23, and he finished 72nd last year.
 See who else to fade here.

-Another surprise: The model says Ludvig Aberg makes a strong run at the title, even though he has longer odds at +3000.
+Another surprise: The model says Ludvig Aberg (+2500) is one of the top values.
 After a disappointing start to the season, Aberg is rounding into form.
 He's improved his finish position in his past four events, and his T3 at the Arnold Palmer Invitational last week signals that he's ready to contend against a strong field.
 He missed the cut in this event last year, but did finish solo eighth at TPC Sawgrass in 2024.
 See who else to pick here.

-New users can also check out the latest FanDuel promo code and get $100 in bonus bets at FanDuel if your first $5+ bet wins:
+New users can check out the latest Kalshi bonus code CBSSPORTS to get a $10 cash bonus after making $10 in trades:

 How to make 2026 Players Championship picks